aoliverio/docs-repository/docs/builder-overview.md

 RAD is especially well suited (although not limited to) developing software that is driven by user interface requirements.
 Graphical user interface builders are often called rapid application development tools.

-**Builder** from aoliverio/builder, is my solution, developed as a plugin in CakePHP 3.x framework, for the use of the best techniques and technologies, to development of web-oriented applications.
+**Builder** from aoliverio/builder GitHub repository, is my solution, developed as a plugin in CakePHP 3.x framework, for the use of the best techniques and technologies, to development of web-oriented applications.

-## Builder

-**Builder** is a CakePHP 3.x plugin used to generate code in Bootstrap 3 style.

-Some of the highlights:

-- Defined a new Bake template for generate CRUD using Bootstrap 3 framework.
-- Added filter action to controller and generate base filter template.
-- Open add, edit, delete and filter templates in the Bootstrap 3 modal view.
-- Used grid and detail template to extend the index and view actions functionality.
-- Used element to import in CakePHP 3 app default code and behavior.
-- Used DataTables JQuery plugin for table in the index template.
-- Integrated simple Role-Based Access Controll.

-See the docs on [how to use Builder](http://aoliverio.readthedocs.org/projects/builder/en/latest/).

-## Builder Extensions

-Multisite and multi languages CMS solution:

-- **Content** plugin, a content management system backend.
-- **Site** plugin, a content management system frontend.

-See the docs on [how to use Builder CMS](http://aoliverio.readthedocs.org/projects/content/en/latest/).